 Rather than sketching designs on paper, Graeme has always preferred to respond to the leather and engineer it into a working 3D sample.
 It's this built-engineered approach that ensures OSPREY LONDON bags, belts and accessories are work so well in real-life use.
 Every strap, pocket and fastening has been considered and put through its paces so it not only looks gorgeous but it works beautifully too.

 Having celebrated the company's 30th anniversary in 2010, Graeme returned the brand to the capital with a new London flagship store in 2014, at 27 Regent Street St James's.
-In a landmark listed building on the corner of Jermyn Street, the two storey flagship was designed by Graeme and Alex, and is home to the brand's leather collections as well as jewellery, homewares, taxidermy and an intimate Saddlery Café serving a fine selection of teas, coffee, Belgian chocolate, savouries and cakes - all of which are wheat and gluten-free and 100% delicious.
+In a landmark listed building on the corner of Jermyn Street, the two storey flagship was designed by Graeme and Alex Ellisdon.
+Following the change in visitor habits post-pandemic, plans are underway to reconfigure the flagship to become a more social space, with a cafe-bar on the ground floor with outdoor seating and gallery style retail around the perimeter inside, showcasing the brand's leather collections, as well as jewellery, art, furniture, homewares and collaborations with artists such as Grayson Perry.

-With plans underway for further expansion, these are exciting times for Graeme and OSPREY LONDON.
+With major plans underway for further expansion, these are exciting times for OSPREY LONDON.

 THE DESIGN PROCESS Q&A WITH GRAEME ELLISDON